 5.0

-Average Sustainability Index
+Average Sustainability Index Average Sustainability Index

-Average Sustainability Index is calculated based on editor rating and all crowd ratings.
+editor rating and all crowd ratings.

-Editor's comment for this project's sustainability
+Editor's comment for this project's sustainability:

 The project is beneficial in protecting and realizing child rights.